 The annual membership fee is €45.00 and for members joining in spring €32.00 (plus €17.50 administration costs for the first year).
 The membership is paid by direct debit.

+Consent shooting/using pictures

+Throughout the year, MSAV Uros would like to take and use picture for our site, social media and/or newsletter.
+We need your permission for the use of the pictures.
+When you have given consent, you can always change your mind and notify the board about it.

+Yes, I do give consent.
+No, I do not give consent.

 I hereby declare my wish to become a member of MSAV Uros until further notice.
 I authorise MSAV Uros to collect the owed membership fee from my bank account once a year.
 Also, if I want a competition license, I check the option and authorise MSAV UROS to collect the extra 25 euros, on top of the 45 euros membership fee.
 Furthermore, I authorise MSAV Uros to collect the costs of activities and suchlike from my bank account in the event that this has not been paid directly after the activity.

 Bank account no. (IBAN) :